RIDQC Global Campus

-Practitioners of residential interior design with the required hands-on residential interior design experience, design-related education, or combination of the two are eligible to sit for the RIDQC Exam.
-The RIDQC Certification exam is available for students in the USA and International students.
+Practitioners of residential interior design with required hands-on experience, design-related education, or a combination of the two are eligible to sit for the RIDQC Exam.
+The RIDQC Certification exam is available for USA and international students.

-New York Institute for Art and Design "NYIAD" has been approved by the RIDQC certification exam.
+New York Institute for Art and Design "NYIAD" interior design graduates are approved.

 ABOUT THE EXAM